ibm-cloud-docs/data-virtualization/iam.md

 ## Roles and actions
 {: #iam_roles_actions}

-Every user that accesses the Data Virtualization service in your account must be assigned an access policy with an IAM role.
+Every user that accesses the {{site.data.keyword.dv_short}} service in your account must be assigned an access policy with an IAM role.
 The access policy that you assign to users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by Data Virtualization as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by {{site.data.keyword.dv_short}} as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.
 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles){: external} and pick the actions to include.

-For information about the exact actions mapped to each role, see IAM roles and actions and Data Virtualization, see [IAM roles and actions](/docs/account?topic=account-iam-service-roles-actions#data-virtualization){: external}
+For information about the exact actions mapped to each role, see IAM roles and actions and {{site.data.keyword.dv_short}}, see [IAM roles and actions](/docs/account?topic=account-iam-service-roles-actions#data-virtualization){: external}
 {: tip}

 ## Prerequisites